Ergodic-risk Criterion for Stochastically Stabilizing Policy Optimization: Existence of the Ergodic-risk Criteria

 Under minimal assumptions (\Cref{lem:MDS}), it is not hard to show that $\{C_t, \F_t\}_0^\infty$ defined in \cref{eq:def-C-t} is a \emph{Martingale Difference Sequence} (MDS); meaning that for all $t$: i) $C_t$ is $\F_{t}$-adapted (i.e. each $C_t$ is measurable with respect to $\F_{t}$), ii) $\E |C_t| < \infty$, and iii) $\E[C_t|\F_{t-1}] = 0$ almost surely.
 However, establishing the convergences in \cref{eq:def-C-infty,eq:asymp-var-def,eq:cond-var-def} are not possible by directly applying Martingale limit theorems due to the strong correlations in these limiting terms.
 Instead, we need to obtain much stronger limiting theorems (\Cref{thm:tailored-clt}), building on the uniform ergodicity (\Cref{def:uniform-ergodic}) of the underlying process established in \Cref{thm:V-ergodic}.

 Before digression to this general ergodic theory, we discuss the parameterization of stabilizing policies and formalize the claim on the existence of these risk criteria, establishing well-definiteness of the proposed Ergodic-risk COCP for quadratic risk functionals.
-For clarity, we focus on affine ``policies'':
+Hereafter, we focus on affine ``policies'':

 for some matrix parameter $K$ and vector $\ell$, so that each input is designed to be $\u_{k-1} = K \x_{k-1} + \ell$.
 We define the set of (Schur) stabilizing policies as

 i.e., where $A+BK$ has spectral radius less than 1.
 We also refer to $\pi = (K,\ell) \in \mathcal{S}\times \R^m$ as the policy without ambiguity.
 For $\mathcal{S}$ to be non-empty, we consider the following minimal assumption: \begin{assumption} The pair $(A,B)$ is stabilizable. \end{assumption} Also, for each $K\in\mathcal{S}$, let $\Sigma_K$ be the unique positive definite solution to the following Lyapunov equation: